 Ref Key questions Legislation/policy source Yes/No Documents demonstrating compliance 39.
 (PM) Taking account of the consultation have you considered whether there is a need for further evidence and / or evidence to be updated to support the policy options set out in your plan?
 P&CPA Section 13 and Section 20 Yes Various documents: There was a need for further evidence to be prepared, including on development capacity, commercial development needs, flood risk, water quality, viability and transport impacts.
-These pieces of evidence are either finalised and published or are in the process of being presented in a final form and will be published when available, but certainly prior to submission.
+These pieces of evidence are available to support submission.

 Ref Key questions Legislation/policy source Yes/No Documents demonstrating compliance 40.
 (PM) Have you considered whether further consultation and engagement is required depending on the nature and significance of any proposed changes to the preferred strategy following consultation and / or further evidence?
 Where further consultation and engagement is required prior to submission this should be undertaken, recorded and reported in line with the requirements set out above.
 This includes updating and consulting where necessary on any corresponding amendments to the Sustainability Appraisal and Habitats Regulations Assessment.
 P&CPA Section 13 and Section 20 N/A It is not considered that any further consultation is required other than those that were planned under Regulations 18 and 19, given that this is a Partial Update only and that there were relatively limited changes in direction between the two consultation stages.
 Further engagement with individual stakeholders has continued where required.
 41. (L) Have you prepared the Sustainability Appraisal report on any revised draft of the local plan policies update?
 Is it clear how the sustainability appraisal has influenced the plan?
 P&CPA Section19(5) EAPP Reg 12 Yes Sustainability Appraisal of the Pre-Submission Draft Local Plan Partial Update, November 2024: The Sustainability Appraisal has been updated to take account of the Pre-Submission draft and published alongside it.
 The Sustainability Appraisal identified mitigation required, and which has informed the development of the policies.
 42. (L) Have you prepared an Appropriate Assessment under the Conservation of Habitats and Species Regulations 2017 [HRA], or evidence to demonstrate that an Appropriate Assessment is not required and confirmation from Natural England that they concur?
 The Conservation of Habitats and Species Regulations 2017 (as amended) The European Directive 2001/42/EC The European Directive 92/43/EEC NPPF Para 32 Yes Sustainability Appraisal of the Pre-Submission Draft Local Plan Partial Update, November 2024: The Sustainability Appraisal incorporates the requirement for Habitat Regulations Assessment screening, and identified that no significant effects on European sites are likely.
 No full Appropriate Assessment is therefore required.
-There has not been any confirmation of Natural England's view at this stage, 43.
-(L) Have you updated your Equalities Impact Assessment?
+Natural England did not provide any comments on this matter specifically.
+43. (L) Have you updated your Equalities Impact Assessment?
 Equality Act 2010 N/A Sustainability Appraisal of the Pre-Submission Draft Local Plan Partial Update, November 2024: The Sustainability Appraisal incorporates the requirement for Equalities Impact Assessment, and this has been updated at Pre-Submission stage.